Criminology/Criminal Justice

 Applications are accepted for entrance to the Fall semester only.
 For application deadlines, see Specific intake application process.

-There are a limited number of seats available in the Criminology and Criminal Justice degree program.
-Acceptance into the Criminology and Criminal Justice degree program will be determined through a first-come first-serve basis, assuming entrance requirements are met.
-Applicants who meet the entrance requirements will be admitted in order of their application date.
+There may be a limited number of seats available in the Criminology and Criminal Justice degree program.
+Acceptance into the Criminology and Criminal Justice degree program will be determined through a first-come first-serve basis, assuming entrance requirements are met and in order of their application date.
 This date is set when an application, all required documentation, and the application fee have been submitted.

 There are a limited number of seats available in the Criminology and Criminal Justice degree program.
 Acceptance into the Criminology and Criminal Justice degree program will therefore be determined through a competitive process that evaluates cumulative GPA.